We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - What areas of your body do you want to focus on?

 Resistance bands basically work like free weights.
 Studies show their results are pretty similar.
 Both create an external resistance that your muscles have to work against.
-But unlike free weights, resistance bands need you to keep up external pressure at all times.
+But unlike free weights, resistance bands need you to maintain external pressure at all times.

 Slow and steady